MORPHINE-CRYPTO/coingecko-price-bot/README.md

-#Coingecko Price bot
+# Coingecko Price bot

-A Discord bot That fetch data from Coingecko API and shows the real time price
+A Discord bot that fetches and shows token data from Coingecko.

 ## Quickstart